mikebader/django-vitae/docs/source/topics/publications.rst

 """""""""""""

-Django-CV allows users to link multiple editions of a book with the :class:`~cv.models.BookEdition` class.
+Django-Vitae allows users to link multiple editions of a book with the :class:`~cv.models.BookEdition` class.
 This is done through a ForeignKey relationship to the :ref:`book <topics-pubs-books>`.
 The :class:`~cv.models.Book` model includes the :meth:`~cv.models.Book.get_editions` method to return all editions associated with the